-A replica of the Vietnam Veterans Memorial is in NC.
-Here’s how to see it.
+A replica of the Vietnam Veterans Memorial in D.C. has come to North Carolina.
+(Shutterstock)

 It’s one of two stops in North Carolina this year, marking the 50th anniversary of the end of the war in Vietnam.